 On the other hand, engagement rate makes a big difference with lower level influencers.
 That’s why some influencers and brands use a different pricing model: number of engagements.
 With this model, a brand pays based on the number of followers who generally engage with the influencer’s posts.
 Here, the price tends to run between $250 and $750 per 1,000 engagements.

 Arguably, the pay per engagement model looks more expensive, and it’s definitely less set in stone.
 However, people who engage are more likely to buy, at least in the short term.
 Plus, effective influencers start at around 2% engagement.
 To get 1,000 individual engagements at this rate, they’d need to have 50,000 total subscribers.
-Do the math, and you’ll see it can actually be cheaper to go this route.
+Do the math, and you’ll see it can actually be cheaper to go this route for fashion influencers, beauty influencers, and travel influencers, and other people in their own respective fields of expertise.

 Don’t forget industry

 However, beauty is a category where everyone wants to break in.
 Makeup, hair, and skincare are a lot of fun for many people, and highly profitable for companies.
 Given all those glossy magazines and glitzy events, everyone wants to look their best.
-And the younger generation is often obsessed with image.
 It’s no wonder that people want to pitch beauty products, and with competition comes lower prices.
+A fashion blogger can be a great influencer to engage on their social media channel, as fashion and beauty frequently intertwine and you can pull from a larger range of influencers.

 While an influencer campaign usually is just a post or a Story, there are other times when the overall relationship is more complicated.
 In these cases, it can cost significantly more money to engage the influencer.
 Here are some examples of “extras” that cost:

 Especially if you are trying to work with an influencer in highly competitive industries, you might try to edge out the competition more thoroughly.
 In this case, it might be advantageous to come up with an exclusivity contract with them.
 Here, you’re asking the influencer not to work with your competitors for the endorsed product.
-As you can imagine, this is going to cost you more money because you’re asking them to give up money other places.
+As you can imagine, this is going to cost you more money because you’re asking them to give up streams of income in other places.

 This one might mean a few different things.
 For instance, you might pay for the right to post that Instagram photo in other places, such as your website or a traditional ad campaign.
 Doing this kind of deal costs more, because you are paying for exposure in more than one forum from their creative work.
 Expect to pay even more if the influencer has a large following offline.